Peter's Got Woods: Cultural references

 The episode contains some cultural references.
 In a scene, the toilet that Barney Rubble used in the Flintstones was used in a comparison.
 Stewie is shown playing Marco Polo with Helen Keller.
 In a cutaway of Star Trek: The Next Generation, Patrick Stewart, Jonathan Frakes and Michael Dorn are seen making fun of Worf (or rather, Worf's cranial ridges).
 During the episode Stewie reads The Da Vinci Code.
-Peter and James Woods sing a song from the musical Chitty Chitty Bang Bang.
+Peter and James Woods sing a parody of the song "You Two" from the musical Chitty Chitty Bang Bang.
 In the scene where James Woods shows Peter his idea of "fun", he shows him a copy of Videodrome and points out his scenes in the movie.
 The phrase "tear down this wall" was parodied with Ronald Reagan punching a wall at a McDonald's repeatedly.
 Luring James Woods out with a trail of Reese's Pieces is a reference to E.T. the Extra-Terrestrial.
 The final scene with Peter repeating "top men" and Woods being stored away in a crate is a reference to Raiders of the Lost Ark.
 When Shauna introduces herself to Brian, the same a cappella doo-wop vocals that play in Ferris Bueller's Day Off when Jeanie Bueller (Jennifer Grey) introduces herself to a boy (Charlie Sheen) in police headquarters ("It's Jean but most guys call me Shauna") plays in the background.